Edward Clinton, 1st Earl of Lincoln

-Edward Fiennes, or Clinton, 1st Earl of Lincoln KG (1512 – 16 January 1584/85) was an English landowner, peer, and Lord High Admiral.
+Edward Clinton, 1st Earl of Lincoln, KG (also Edward Fiennes; 1512 – 16 January 1584/85) was an English landowner, peer, and Lord High Admiral.
 He rendered valuable service to four of the Tudor monarchs.

 Family

 Edward Clinton, or Fiennes, was born at Scrivelsby in Lincolnshire, the son of Thomas Clinton, 8th Baron Clinton (1490–1517), by Jane (or Joan) Poynings, one of the seven illegitimate children of Sir Edward Poynings (1459–1521) of Westenhanger, Kent.
 She was the sister of Thomas Poynings, 1st Baron Poynings (died 1545), Edward Poynings (died 1546), and Sir Adrian Poynings.
 After the death of the 8th Baron Clinton in 1517, Jane Poynings married, as his second wife, Sir Robert Wingfield (died 1539).

 Clinton succeeded his father as 9th Baron Clinton in 1517.
 As he was only five years old when his father died, he was made a royal ward in the Court of Wards and by 1530 had been married to the King's former mistress, the 30-year-old Elizabeth Blount.